tomikoski/tk0-hardware/glitching/chipwhisperer/README.md

 ## Chipwhisperer NANO FYI!
-If you have CWNANO with 20ohm resistor, this modification is more or less mandatory:
+I've tried to glitch for 3-4 days without this modification and failed miserably.
+Could not get any glitches using vanilla CWNANO board.
+Therefore I'm pretty convinced that if you have CWNANO and your R12 has 20ohm resistor -> this modification is more or less _mandatory_:

  ![CWNANO](images/hw_mod_physical.png)